Saddle cushion horse

 Gel Saddle Cushions

-Gel cushions utilize advanced polymer technology to absorb impact and distribute pressure across your horse’s back.
-The semi-solid gel material responds dynamically to pressure, moving laterally to disperse force away from pressure points.
+Gel cushions use polymer technology to absorb shock and distribute pressure on the back of the horse.
+The semi-solid gel material dynamically responds to applied pressure, moving side-to-side to disperse the impact force away from the pressure points.

 Key Features of Gel Cushions:

-• Lateral force dispersion that prevents concentration of pressure
+• Lateral force dissipation that prevents pressure concentration

 Expert Tip: Gel cushions are particularly beneficial for horses with sensitive backs or those recovering from back injuries.
 They’re also excellent for high-impact disciplines like jumping or barrel racing.